BentleyJOakes/BentleyJOakes.github.io/index.markdown

 # News

-* 2024-05-10: Our paper "Towards a Systematic Reporting Framework for Digital Twins: A Cooperative Robotics Case Study" has been accepted in the [Simulation journal](https://journals.sagepub.com/home/sim).
+* 2024-05-10: Our paper "Towards a Systematic Reporting Framework for Digital Twins: A Cooperative Robotics Case Study" has been accepted in the [Simulation journal](https://doi.org/10.1177/00375497241261406).
+A [pre-print](/assets/publications/Gil2024-Towards_a_Systematic_Reporting_Framework_for_Digital_Twins.pdf) is available.
 * 2024-03-11: I'm excited to be one of the publicity chairs for the [1st International Conference on Engineering Digital Twins](https://conf.researchr.org/home/edtconf-2024) (EDTConf 2024) in Linz, Austria.
 * 2024-01-10: Our paper "Rationale Dataset and Analysis for the Commit Messages of the Linux Kernel Out-of-Memory Killer" was accepted at the [IEEE/ACM International Conference on Program Comprehension](https://conf.researchr.org/home/icpc-2024) (ICPC 2024)
 * 2023-12-15: I will be a co-chair for the posters at the [International Conference on Software Engineering](https://conf.researchr.org/home/icse-2025) (ICSE 2025) in Ottawa.